DiligentGraphics/DiligentSamples/Tutorials/Tutorial14_ComputeShader/readme.md

 }
 ```

-Notice, again, the usage of special comment `/*format=r32i*/`.
-The `THREAD_GROUP_SIZE` macro is defined
-by the host and defines the size of the compute shader thread group.
+The `THREAD_GROUP_SIZE` macro is defined by the host and defines the size of the compute shader thread group.

 Please refer to [this page](https://docs.microsoft.com/en-us/windows/win32/api/d3d11/nf-d3d11-id3d11devicecontext-dispatch)
 for explanation of group index, group thread index and other compute shader specific elements.